(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 But… might-have-beens bring only torture.
 And he no longer feels the need to torture himself needlessly.
 And when Zouchouten realizes that, realizes that he lives for Tenkai and not in personal pain, Taishakuten, in this at least, has finally lost.

 And the god-king knows this.
 The next time they meet, Zouchouten meets his gaze head-on, and Taishakuten cocks his head, murmuring, "So.
-I see you no longer fear me, my Southern God."
+I see you no longer fear me, my God of the Southland."

-"Yet you, Zouchouten, for all that you could overthrow me and set Tenou on the throne, do not," Taishakuten observes, leaning his head into a long-nailed hand.
+"Yet you, Zouchouten, for all that you could overthrow me and set Tenou on the throne, do not," Taishakuten observes, leaning his head onto a long-nailed hand.

-"I could break my promise to you, Zouchouten," Taishakuten murmurs.
+"I could break my promise to you, Zouchouten," Taishakuten murmurs, flexing his fingers as the long nails catch the light, perfectly manicured into their vicious points.
 "I could destroy you so easily…" But he shakes his head and decides, "I will not.
 That would be giving you what you most want: to see her again."

 They study each other, and Taishakuten smiles, humorless and haughty, then tells him, "You're old before your time.
 By all rights you should have probably lived a thousand more years.
 But the torture of being without Lady Karura is killing you, slowly, painfully, and relentlessly."

-"I thought," Taishakuten admits, "that you would end it.
+He studies Zouchouten for a little while longer, then admits, "I thought that you would end it.
 Perhaps you are not so weak after all."

 Zouchouten shrugs again and vows matter-of-factly, "I'll see you in Hell before I leave this world.
 We'll most likely meet there anyway."